Clan Cockburn

+Clan Cockburn (/ˈkoʊbərn/ KOH-bərn, /sco/) is a Scottish clan that originated in the Borders region of the Scottish Lowlands.

 Family origins

 The Cockburn surname had appeared by the early 13th century when it was employed to identify individuals from a district or location called Cockburn (modern spelling).
 The name Cockburn has been viewed as originating from the juxtaposition of 'Cock', derived from the Old English word 'cocc' meaning 'moor-cock', 'wild bird' or 'hill', with 'burn' derived from the old word 'burna' meaning 'brook' or 'stream'.
-There are several possible candidates for this geographical name including: a former 'Cokoueburn' district in early medieval Roxburghshire; a place called 'Calkesburne' that was mentioned in a charter from 1162 to 1190 that awarded the land of Hermanston in East Lothian; the hill called Cockburn Law, north of present-day Duns in Berwickshire, which was fortified in Iron Age times; and the town of Cockburnspath, originally known as 'Kolbrand's Path', on the eastern coast of Scotland.
-There are several Cockburn placenames that are located near Cockburn Law along Whiteadder Water including Cockburn farm, Cockburn Mill, and the now ruined farm Cockburn East.
-A Cockburn Tower reportedly existed in this same general area.
-It is unclear, however, whether this region in Berwickshire is in fact the true origin of the family name.
+Other origins include a placename near the present-day Duns in Berwickshire, though this remains unclear.

 Modern-day plaque marking the tomb of Perys de Cokburne and his wife Marjory at the site of the now lost Chapel Knowe.
 The heavily weathered tomb is believed to date from the 14th or 15th centuries.
 A branch of the Cockburns were lairds of nearby Henderland in Selkirkshire starting in the mid-14th century.